The Tricky History of the Channel Bottom

 Byrne replicated what he saw on Smith's boards.
 Just before his death in 2013, Byrne told The Surfers Journal: "I made the mistake of making the channels too shallow.
 I was dissappointed and didn’t know why.
 When we got back to Newcastle, this guy Martin Littlewood shaped one for me and really dug in the channels.
 Really deep.
 Littlewood is really the progenitor of all my channel bottoms because he was not scared to really carve them in, like a sculptor.
 He took the shallow Pollard concept and deepened the whole concept physically and philosophically.
 Then I took mine toward breaking the sound barrier."

-Though Jim Pollard and Col Smith had some success, it was Byrne who popularised the channel bottom.
+Though Jim Pollard and Col Smith had some success with channels, arguably it was Byrne who popularised the design.
 He made visually striking boards, put them under the feet of the best surfers of the era, and honed his designs on the Gold Coast and Hawaii - two channel-friendly surf zones.
-On the Gold Coast, Byrne started shaping for Hot Stuff, where he'd stay until 1986 before going out on his own with Byrning Spears.
-Al Byrne's commitment to channel bottoms would never waver.
+On the Gold Coast, Byrne started shaping for Hot Stuff, where he stayed until 1986 before going out on his own with Byrning Spears.
+Until his death in 2013, Byrne's commitment to channel bottoms never wavered.

-In the late-70s twin fins made a revival on the back of Mark Richards' success and shapers tried to fit channel design into the new shortboard template.
-Phil Byrne in Wollongong constructed the Clinker channel, sharp and deep channels that resembled clinker boat hulls where an overlapping series of planks form the structure.
-Byrne's clinker channels always had the inside channels fading out before the tail so as not to grip too much and hence diminish the twin fins best quality.
+In the late-70s, twin fins made a revival on the back of Mark Richards' success and shapers tried to fit channel design into the new shortboard template.
+Rod Dahlberg was one of them, see above, and so too was Wollongong's Phil Byrne.
+Byrne constructed the Clinker channel, sharp and deep channels that resembled clinker boat hulls where an overlapping series of planks form the structure.
+Like Dahlberg, Byrne's clinker channels always had the inside channels fading out before the tail so as not to grip too much and hence diminish the twin fins best quality.

 Up on the Gold Coast, Allan Byrne's influence was spreading with more channel bottoms appearing.
 Especially notable were those from the Pipedream factory shaped by Murray Bourton and a young Dominic Wybrow.
 Like Phil Byrne, Wybrow found a way to mix the skatey feeling of the twin with the grip of channels.